-The reason this object stands out is: 1)its size, 2)the fact that it's animated, as hardly anything on the world map is, and 3)the fact that despite its prominence on the map, it is nowhere to be found in the actual darned town!
+The reason this object stands out is: 1)its size, 2)the fact that it's animated, as hardly anything on the world map is, and 3)the fact that despite its prominence on the map, it is nowhere to be found in the actual town.

 So why was it there?
-As we travel in this blog, we'll explore the development of Secret of Mana and the incompleteness of the game, but for now, we need to accept that some areas are more incomplete than others.
 Let's turn our attention elsewhere in the world for a moment: the first chapter of the game.
 See the map below:

 At the top of this picture is the waterfall from the opening.
 Look how the game's, "active view" (as we'll call it for now), lines up almost exactly with what's in the overhead:

 The overhead map is extremely detailed with respect to what appears in the active view.
 Next, let's take our attention to the area I circled in red, which is the kingdom of Pandora:

 |This map (c)2008 Richard N. Bruns.
 For full information, see here.|

 Notice how once again, this is reproduced almost exactly on the overhead map, in very precise detail.
 Clearly, the game designers aimed very high in creating an immersive world with consistent detail across different ways of traversing the game.
 Many have speculated that the early game is the most "complete" part, as it seems to be the most intricate and comprehensive portion of the adventure.
 Thus, it is not far fetched to conclude that the overhead/active view synchronization was a likely goal for the entire game.
 There would be exceptions to this, of course.
 Some areas would be more mysterious than others, and random terrain would be needed as a place holder to show size and fill in any gaps.
 But in the final game, this is the only part that has this level of detail.

 Before we return to Northtown, let's take a look at an example in the opposite direction---the northern ice continent.